10 Conspiracy Theories That Sounded Crazy…Until They Turned Out to Be True

 1. The Government Really Did Spy on Musicians (and Activists)

 For years, people whispered that the U.S. government was spying on civil rights leaders, musicians, and activists.
-Folks said it was paranoia.
+Everyone said it was paranoia.

 Turns out the FBI’s COINTELPRO program (short for “Counter Intelligence Program”) ran from 1956 to 1971, targeting people they considered “subversive.”
 That included Martin Luther King Jr., Malcolm X, John Lennon, and even folk singers like Pete Seeger.

-They tapped phones.
-Sent anonymous letters to try to ruin reputations.
-Tried to sabotage movements from the inside.
+They tapped phones, sent anonymous letters to try to ruin reputations, and even tried to sabotage movements from the inside.

 When documents about COINTELPRO were leaked in the 1970s, people realized the conspiracy was real all along.
 Imagine being an artist writing protest songs and finding out J. Edgar Hoover had a whole file on you.